Stripe Order in the Metallic and Superconducting Phases of Rhombohedral Hexalayer Graphene

 Taken together, our observations point to an unusual and highly unconventional scenario.
-Given the observation of an anomalous Hall effect, Cooper pairing likely emerges from a valley-polarized normal state, suggesting an underlying superconducting order parameter that is chiral in nature~\cite{Han2024chiral}.
-At the same time, the presence of stripe (smectic) order within the superconducting phase implies a spatial modulation between coexisting superconducting and insulating regions.
-Because transport measurements alone do not provide direct information about the microscopic width of the conducting channels, the superconducting state realized in this context need not be strictly one-dimensional.
-This situation bears resemblance to recent reports of triplet pairing in other quasi-one-dimensional systems ~\cite{Chen2021cupratechain,Qu2022Pwave}.

-Overall, the rich interplay between superconductivity, smectic order, and orbital magnetism revealed here establishes a fertile platform for future investigations, and is likely to motivate a broad range of experimental and theoretical efforts.
+Here, the Cooper pairing instability emerges from a valley-polarized normal state, suggesting that the underlying superconducting order parameter may be chiral in nature~\cite{Han2025chiral}.
+At the same time, the presence of stripe (smectic) order within the superconducting phase points to a spatial modulation between coexisting superconducting and insulating regions.
+Overall, the rich interplay between superconductivity, smectic order, and orbital magnetism revealed here establishes a fertile platform for future investigations and is likely to motivate a broad range of experimental and theoretical efforts.